ActiveBrainAtlas/MouseBrainAtlas_dev/doc/pipeline/GUI_guides.md

 ## Masking GUI: Correct Auto-generated Masks

 Working in the bottom-left image field:
+  - Initially, if there is no image in the bottom left, click the image on the TOP left and press either `[` or `]` to load the next slice.
+Read the GUI controls above under "Masking GUI: Initial Manual Mask Contours"  as a reminder, this is the same GUI window, just being used for a different purpose.
   - Using the right click menu, add and remove vertices as is necessary.
 Left click and drag existing vertices to move them.
 For every incorrect mask, create / remove / drag the contours until they are correct.
     - Once finished, push `update merged mask`, then click `save final mask for current section`.
   - After every incorrect mask has been corrected following the above bullet point: